Resources for Helping Abused or Neglected Rabbits

 Unfortunately House Rabbit Society does not have animal control capabilities; that is a function of local animal control programs.
 We encourage you to work with your local humane society to report and prosecute abuse and neglect.
 The following sites have useful resources to help with abuse and neglect cases.

-The Animal Protection Institute has an amazing set of resources about laws dealing with companion animals, specifically a state by state list of every law dealing with pet stores, breeders, dealers,and more.
+The Animal Law Resource Center has an amazing set of resources about laws dealing with companion animals, specifically a state by state list of every law dealing with pet stores, breeders, dealers,and more.
 It even lists which state laws deal with which animal, so it’s easy to see if your state’s cruelty laws cover rabbits.
-They also provide a summary of pet store laws.

 Humane Society of the United States